The Objective of These Rules

 In the event that a client wishing to cancel service fails to call QX.net to cancel, the account will remain open until a call is placed to our office.
 Termination will be effective on the last day of the current month's billing cycle.
 You must pay for all outstanding charges at the time of termination, including the monthly access fee in full.
 Access fees will not be prorated upon termination.
 To cancel contract services whose duration exceeds one month, you may only terminate at the end of your contracted term.
 Attempts to cancel prior to the end of your contracted term will result in the assessment of an early termination penalty per the terms of your contract.
-All contracted dedicated circuits � including, but not limited to, T1, DS3, and all business wireless connections - require a minimum of 45 days cancellation notice submitted to QX.Net by telephone.
+All contracted dedicated circuits � including, but not limited to, T1, DS3, and all business wireless connections - require a minimum of 45 days cancellation notice submitted to QX.Net in writing.
 The account may only be closed if the account balance is $0.
 No exceptions will be made.

 QX Cable Modem Users

 By default, all QX Cable Modem residential accounts have a twelve (12)